-Do understand the KPIs that you’re measuring?
+Do you understand the KPIs that you’re measuring?
 Think about that question for a few seconds.
 Most people would answer, “Yes of course, why else would I measure them?”.

 The truth is that there are many who measure KPIs only because it is a requirement of their position, and they don’t fully grasp which are the most relevant to follow for their field, let alone how to interpret them.

-Now, it is notoriously difficult to identify the KPIs which determine CX success, and even more difficult to measure the return on investment for your CX program.
+Now, it is notoriously difficult to identify the KPIs which determine CX success, and even more difficult to measure the return on investment for your CX program. [pullquote]it is notoriously difficult to identify the KPIs which determine CX success.[/pullquote]

 At Feedbackly, tend to think that sustainable growth is the only thing that actually matters because quick wins melt away quickly.
 With that in mind, we’ve focused on measuring the KPIs which are the best indicators of the long-term success of your CX strategy and of your company as a whole.